dineshchhantyal/chart_gizmo/docs/api/bubbles.md

 ### Command-line Script

-The module provides a command-line interface for creating bubble charts from CSV files:
+The module provides a command-line interface for creating bubble charts from CSV files.

 See the [Bubble Chart CLI documentation](../cli/bubble.md) for detailed usage instructions on the command-line tool.